 Honoring 100 for the 100th: Man Keung Ho

-Dr. Ho died unexpectedly in 1992 at age 52.
-At that time, the Man Keung Ho Minority Student Scholarship Fund was established for the purpose of providing financial assistance to minority social work students at the University of Oklahoma.
+Dr. Ho passed away from an aggressive illness in 1992 at age 52.
+He is remembered by his colleagues and students for his sense of humor and his enthusiasm for helping others improve themselves.
+At the time of his passing, the Man Keung Ho Minority Student Scholarship Fund was established for the purpose of providing financial assistance to minority social work students at the University of Oklahoma.
 Donors may contribute to this fund via http://socialwork.ou.edu/giving by selecting "Scholarship-Minority Students".

 Posted on Wed, January 4, 2017